philhawksworth/fspe/ReadMe.md

 More granular build control is available via:
 - `npm run build:html` to compile the static html files
-- `npm run build:js` to compile the javascript and handlebars templates for client-side rendering
+- `npm run build:js` to compile the javascript and dotjs templates for client-side rendering
+- `npm run build:css` to compile the styuls files into css
+- `npm run build:content` to source the content from the cloud CMS and create a local cache of content APIs to build from

 ## Content API